Z-Zhao/ReactJSNetAspDotNetStart/README.md

 Please read this official tutorial before you initialize this project.

 Although the official tutorial is very useful, it is for VS2013 + ASP.NET MVC4 which are outdated.
 This example (ASP.NET MVC5.X.X + VS2017) shows extra configurations and Nuget packages.
-Otherwise error will occour bacause of no JS Engine.
+Otherwise, an error will occur because of no JS Engine.

 Initialize project difference:
 ASP.NET Web Application (.NET Framework)